SergeyKanzhelev/opentelemetry-specification/specification/sdk-configuration.md

 ## Abstract

-The default Open Telemetry SDK (hereafter referred to as "The SDK") is highly configurable.
+The default OpenTelemetry SDK (hereafter referred to as "The SDK") is highly configurable.
 This specification outlines the mechanisms by which the SDK can be configured.
 It does not attempt to specify the details of what can be configured.